Edit Content

 WHAT KINDS OF CONDITIONS DOES A UROLOGIST TREAT?

-The urinary tract and male reproductive systems are complex, meaning that there are several conditions that would fall under a urologist’s realm.
+The urinary tract and male reproductive systems are complex, meaning that several conditions would fall under a urologist’s realm.
 Some of the conditions urologists treat are:

 DO UROLOGISTS TREAT WOMEN?

 While many people think of urologists as treating only men, they also treat women.
-Urologists specialize in treating conditions that affect the urinary tract and that includes the female urinary tract, as well as males.
+Urologists specialize in treating conditions that affect the urinary tract including the female urinary tract, as well as males.

 Women may look to a urologist for help with conditions such as UTIs, incontinence, overactive bladder, fallen bladder (pelvic organ prolapse), interstitial cystitis (also known as painful bladder syndrome), kidney stones, or cancers affecting the bladder, kidneys, or urethra.